Sort Function in Python

 The reverse parameter is a boolean value that determines whether the list should be sorted in ascending or descending order.
 If reverse is True, the list will be sorted in descending order.
 Otherwise, it will be sorted in ascending order.

-The time complexity of the sort() function in Python is O(n log n) for average and worst cases.
+Python sort() function time complexity is O(n log n) for average and worst cases.
 However, for the best case scenario where the list is already sorted, the time complexity reduces to O(n).

 Return Value of Sort Function in Python